Skip to content

 • Level of Description (part, Series, Sub-series, File, etc.)

-An Archival Object corresponding to an actual manifestation of archival materials (e.g., a folder in a box) must have an Instance, either a Container Instance indicating which Top Container (box) materials can be found in or a Digital Object instance with a URL or path to where digital content can be found.
+An Archival Object corresponds to an actual item - physical or digital - of archival material (e.g., a folder in a box) and must have an Instance, either a Container Instance (indicating which Top Container/box materials can be found in) or a Digital Object instance (with a URL or path to where digital content can be found).

 Additionally, Archival Objects may have various other elements as needed, including: